 - Qualification / Education Assessment.

 - Customized Document Checklist and critical document templates.

 - Guidance on key documentation requirements.

-- Filing of online application form to create profile for Invitation.
+- Filing of an online application form to create a profile for Invitation.

 - IELTS Guidance document.